SciFunk/scRNA_tutorial/README.md

 # scRNA processing tutorial
-This repository contains the jupyter notebooks and scripts I created to teach myself scRNA processing from raw FASTQ to a small meta data analysis.
+This repository contains the jupyter notebooks and scripts I created to teach myself scRNA processing.

 1. I used STARsolo to align raw FASTQ files to the genome.
 That tutorial is in scRNA_fastq_processing.ipynb
 2. I used scanpy to perform quality control on a dataset.
 That tutorial is in scRNA_quality_control.ipynb